sachinbhat024/sachinbhat024/README.md

 :computer: Background as an **Engineer**, leveraging analytical and technical skills in real-world projects.

-💼 Connect with Me at www.linkedin.com/in/sachinbhat024.
+💼 Connect with me at www.linkedin.com/in/sachinbhat024.

 **My Experiences**  🙌